 Clean Your Room

-Okay, I don't want to sound like your mom.
-But, clean your room!
-There's nothing worse than coming home from a trip, exhausted and ready to sleep in our own bed-to find it is a mess and you can't even see your bed.
-So clean up, wash your sheets and make your bed...you'll be glad you did!
+I don't want to sound like your mom, but clean your room.
+There's nothing worse than coming home from a trip, exhausted and ready to sleep in your own bed to find that your soft sheets are covered in laundry.
+Clean up your room, do your laundry and make your bed so you have a place to crash after your trip.

 Print Your Flight Info